-In past decades, the construct of mindfulness, an open, non-judging awareness of the current experience (Baer, 2003), has received growing attention in psychological research.
+In past decades, mindfulness, non-judging awareness of the current experience (Baer, 2003), has received growing attention in psychological research.
 In recent years, a number of researchers have begun to explore whether, how, and to what degree individuals can benefit from mindfulness in the work environment.

 Given the diverse research strands on mindfulness, mindful definitions vary.
 However, most definitions share two key elements: attention and acceptance (Bishop et al., 2004).

-- Mindfulness means fully paying attention to what is occuring in the present moment, both to internal (i.e., emotions and thoughts) and external stimuli with an open, non-judging attitude.
+- Mindfulness means fully paying attention to what is occurring in the present moment, both to internal (i.e., emotions and thoughts) and external stimuli with an open, non-judging attitude.

 - Baer (2003) defined mindfulness as “the non-judgmental observation of the ongoing stream of internal and external stimuli as they arise” (p.
 125).
 The non-judgmental aspect of mindfulness does not imply that mindful individuals do not make any judgments.
 It rather refers to the ability to pay attention and to equanimously observe the current experience instead of getting carried away by the own immediate reactions (Dreyfus, 2011).

 - A key process of mindfulness, is the ability to mentally “step back” from one’s own experiences which allows an individual “to observe rather than to identify with thoughts and emotions” (Hülsheger et al., 2014, p.
 2).
 This process has been labeled as reperceiving (Shapiro et al., 2006) or decentering (Hayes et al., 2004), both referring to a shift of perspective leading to the experience of thoughts and emotions as transient mental states and not as aspects of the self.